Suicide and Suicide Risk

 Skills-based Training

-Programs that increase problem-solving skills and effective coping strategies have been shown to reduce suicidal behavior in youth.
+Programs that increase problem-solving skills and effective coping strategies may reduce suicidal behavior in youth.
 School-based interventions to address these areas are associated with improvements in coping and cognitive abilities, as well as reduced suicide ideation.
 One such skills-based training that is used in the state of Ohio is the Signs of Suicide (SOS) Prevention Program.

 Social Connectedness

 Social connectedness is a strong protective factor for suicidal behavior, particularly in youth with comorbid depressive disorders.
-High levels of family support, and participation in religious communities have both been shown to increase social connectedness significantly.
+High levels of family and peer support and participation in religious communities have both been shown to increase social connectedness significantly.

 Established Specialty Care